GlueScript/dom/README.md

   curl -X POST -d @web-page.html -H 'Content-Type: text/html' 'http://dom.service/?xpath=//a/@href'

-This will respond with a json array of the href attribute elements contained by the document.
+This will respond with a json array of the href attributes of anchor contained by the document.